 6.4.3 ensure that personnel who have access to and/or process Personal Data are obliged to keep the Personal Data confidential; and

-22.214.171.124 at the written direction of the Client, delete or return Personal Data and copies thereof to the Client on termination of the agreement unless required by Applicable Law to store the Personal Data; and
+126.96.36.199 at the written direction of the Client, delete or return Personal Data and copies thereof to the Client on termination of the Agreement unless required by Applicable Law to store the Personal Data; and

-6.6 The parties may agree, at any time on not less than 30 days’ notice, to revise this Clause 6 by replacing it with any applicable controller to processor standard clauses or similar terms forming party of an applicable certification scheme (which shall apply when replaced by attachment to this agreement).
+6.6 The parties may agree, at any time on reasonable notice, to revise this Clause 6 by replacing it with any applicable controller to processor data processing agreement or similar terms (including Standard Contractual Clauses) or forming part of an applicable certification scheme.

-7.1 The Client acknowledges that the Service may enable or assist it to access the website content of, correspond with, and purchase products and services from, third parties via third-party websites and that it does so solely at its own risk.
+7.1 The Client acknowledges that the Service may enable or assist it to access the website content of, correspond with, and purchase products and services from, third parties via third-party websites or an API and that it does so solely at its own risk.

 7.3 In accordance with Clause 5.2 and 9.1: